saiftynet/piano/readme.md

 Final version [PIANO.pl](piano.pl)

 * This version just needs Term::ReadKey and Time::HiRes and a PulseAudio installation.
-Winodws version will come once I figure out how to do it.
+Windows version will come once I figure out how to do it.
-* There is now a derived module he audio logic is now in a module [Term::Graille::Audio and uses Term::Graille::Interact for interaction](https://github.com/saiftynet/Term-Graille)
+* There is now a derived module; the audio logic is now in a module [Term::Graille::Audio](https://github.com/saiftynet/Term-Graille) and uses [Term::Graille::Interact for interaction](https://github.com/saiftynet/Term-Graille).

 (Enable sound in the video)